mccanne/sharkfest/README.md

 An old design principle says you should separate _policy_ from _mechanism_ ...

 Could this be good advice here?
-The examples above are all pretty gunky.

 ## Zed: A Better Way